golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/golem-wallet-backup.md

 {% alert level="warning" %}
 Keep in mind that saving your wallet this way results in the creation of an unprotected keystore file.

 Whoever enters into possession of your `key.json` file will have complete control over the wallet and any funds therein.
-Unless you're sure that you want this, use the password-protected export described below.
+Unless you're sure that you want this, use the password protected export described below.

 {% /alert %}